Icelk/xsnow-comp-patch/README.md

 - The patch changes xsnow's color environment to 32-bit, which appears to be incompatible with Santa's pixmaps.
 For now, Santa is automatically disabled if running with a compositor or `-nouseroot`.
+- Trees still work by coincidence, but they're covered in snow.

 Compatibility